-5.20 Criteria for the Housing List will ensure that local and, in some cases, people from outside the area in genuine difficulty are supported.
-The full criteria can be found at Section 3.2 of the draft Allocations Scheme.

-5.21 The Council has some discretion in how it applies some qualification criteria where it is not prescribed under current legislation.
+- 5.20 Criteria for the Housing List will ensure that local and, in some cases, people from outside the area in genuine difficulty are supported.
+The full criteria can be found at Section 3.2 of the draft Allocations Scheme. - 5.21 The Council has some discretion in how it applies some qualification criteria where it is not prescribed under current legislation.
 For example, in applying a specific length of residency criteria.
-Within the draft Allocations Scheme length of residency has been changed from two years to either six out of the previous twelve months or three out of the previous ten years.
-This provides greater transparency for households applying for the list and for the Housing team in applying that criteria.
-Significantly it reduces the opportunity for households to request qualification on the former grounds of exceptional circumstance and enables the local connection residency criteria to be applied consistently.
-In addition, the criteria enables former residents to return to their home district where they can be close to family, and contribute to the community and local economy.
+The Qualification criteria in the draft Allocations Scheme is broadly similar to the current criteria.
+An additional clause has been included to recognise a local connection for civil ex-partners of armed forces personnel.
+This is to align with the Council's Armed Forces Community Covenant pledge demonstrating support for our Armed Forces Personnel and their families.